QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 ### Using direct networking

+**Warning:** This method gives your template direct network access, which is [risky](#why-dont-templates-have-normal-network-access).
+This method is **not** recommended for trusted templates.
+Moreover, depending on how you install this software, it may not get updated automatically when you [update Qubes normally](/doc/how-to-update/), which means you may have to update it manually yourself.

-This method assumes that you're trying to follow the instructions to install some piece of software in a normal operating system, except that operating system is running as a template in Qubes OS.
+This method assumes that you are trying to follow instructions to install some piece of software in a normal operating system, except *that* operating system is running as a template in Qubes OS.

 1. (Recommended) Clone the desired template (since this new template will